The Snow Leopard Tours team

 Bolormunkh Erdenekhuu

-I am a Mongolian-based tour operator specialized in birding and nature tours.
-My fascination with birds began when I started participating in ornithological studies for a local ornithological research NGO in 2009.
-It provided me with an opportunity to see and explore some of the bird rich destinations in Mongolia and to gain ample experience with bird identification; their characteristics, behavior and ecology.
-Through the years, I started organizing and leading birding tours within my own capacity, as well as offered my guiding services to other tour agencies.
+I am a Mongolian-based tour operator specializing in birding and nature tours.
+My fascination with birds began when I started participating in ornithological studies for a local research NGO in 2009.
+This opportunity allowed me to explore some of Mongolia's bird-rich destinations and gain extensive experience in bird identification, including their characteristics, behavior, and ecology.
+Over the years, I began organizing and leading birding tours independently, as well as offering my guiding services to other tour agencies.

-I became involved in the tourism sector to enable me to share my knowledge about Mongolian wildlife and Mongolia’s diverse landscape with anyone who is interested in visiting.
+I became involved in the tourism sector to share my knowledge about Mongolian wildlife and the country's diverse landscapes with anyone interested in visiting.

-So far, I have led over 60 tours and organized 35 birding and mammal watching group tours in Mongolia.
+To date, I have led over 60 tours and organized 35 birding and mammal-watching group tours in Mongolia.

-After completing my bachelor’s degree in Conservation and Ecology in 2011, I further studied MSc in Conservation Science and Policy degree at the University of Exeter in a beautiful coastal county, Cornwall, UK.
+After completing my bachelor’s degree in Conservation and Ecology in 2011, I pursued an MSc in Conservation Science and Policy at the University of Exeter in the beautiful coastal county of Cornwall, UK.

-I was born and raised in a nomadic family in the Central Mongolian highlands where herding yaks and horses were an everyday part of my childhood.
-All my ancestors lived in this land and pursued a simple nomadic pastoral life that had minimum impact on their surrounding environment.
-I have a deep understanding of nomadic culture, environmental conservation and wildlife.
+I was born and raised in a nomadic family in the Central Mongolian highlands, where herding yaks and horses was an everyday part of my childhood.
+All my ancestors lived in this land and led a simple nomadic pastoral life that had minimal impact on the surrounding environment.
+I possess a deep understanding of nomadic culture, environmental conservation, and wildlife.

 Otgonbayar Baatargal